 2013

-- The Merrimack partners with Meredith Village Savings Bank under a newly created holding company, New Hampshire Mutual Bancorp.
+- Partnered with Meredith Village Savings Bank under newly created shared services company New Hampshire Mutual Bancorp (NHMB)

 2017

-- The Greater Concord Chamber of Commerce selects the Merrimack as its 2017 Business of the Year Pinnacle Award winner.
+- Greater Concord Chamber of Commerce Pinnacle Award for Business of the Year

 2018